 What is a Rowing Machine?

 In its most basic form, and most typically an indoor machine one would use to exercise on with adjustable resistance settings.
 It is actually a sport and well established with a keen following in the UK and across the world.
-Commonly known as an ergometer (a device used for measurement of action) A rower records the energy you use to reach a known set goal, electronic versions give digital LED displays so one can monitor ones performance.
+Commonly known as an ergometer (a device used for measurement of action) A rower records the energy you use to reach a known set goal, electronic versions give digital LED displays so one can monitor one’s performance.

-The primary point here is the amount of resistance per stroke, this was fine tuned by Mr.Curtis and around 1905 undoubtedly the most popular unit and the first real workable model was the Narragansett hydraulic rower which was made from 1905-1960 with high sales and ensuing popularity, it became for many years the de-facto standard of the time.
+The primary point here is the amount of resistance per stroke, this was fine-tuned by Mr.Curtis and around 1905 undoubtedly the most popular unit and the first real workable model was the Narragansett hydraulic rower which was made from 1905-1960 with high sales and ensuing popularity, it became for many years the de-facto standard of the time.

 At this time much advancement was being made, with the introduction of a solid iron flywheel and a friction brake engineered by Professor.
 John Harrison, an accomplished champion beach sprinter based in Sydney Australia, he went on to actually win the 1965 Olympics held in Melbourne.
 His mentor was Professor Frank Cotton.
-It was Professor Cotton who further refined the rowers workability with the introduction of an enhanced breaking mechanism and with other adjusts this drastically improved the accuracy which previously had been unreliable.
+It was Professor Cotton who further refined the rowers’ workability with the introduction of an enhanced braking mechanism and with other adjusts this drastically improved the accuracy which previously had been unreliable.

 This first machine known as the Harrison-Cotton was thus able to accurately measure the energy used (output) and this was a major breakthrough accurate to 1.5% of the machine itself.
-With additional adjustments to the seating trolley and pulley operation proved to be a commercial success and is considered today by many as the first real rowing machine.
+With additional adjustments to the seating trolley and pulley, the operation proved to be a commercial success and is considered today by many as the first real rowing machine.

-This was a fixed-frame design with sliding seat with the resistance created by a bike wheel (complete with fins), further advancements took place in 1986 with the introduction of the solid cast iron flywheel(which we still see in use today) and a digital LED display for monitoring energy and usage giving highly accurate results this was a major step forward and it was this unit which captivated the public and the sport of indoor rowing was therefore born which to this day has formed the basis for many in there pursuit of fitness at home.
+This was a fixed-frame design with sliding seat with the resistance created by a bike wheel (complete with fins), further advancements took place in 1986 with the introduction of the solid cast iron flywheel(which we still see in use today) and a digital LED display for monitoring energy and usage giving highly accurate results this was a major step forward and it was this unit which captivated the public and the sport of indoor rowing was therefore born which to this day has formed the basis for many in their pursuit of fitness at home.

 pic showing flywheel operation